GENERAL INFORMATION: 503-823-4000

 2. Permittee modification requests shall be submitted to the Director and shall contain a detailed description of all proposed changes in the discharge.
 The Director may request any additional information needed to adequately review the application or assess its impact.

 3. The Director may deny a request for modification if he or she determines that the change will result in violations of local, State or federal laws or regulations, will cause interference or damage to any portion of the City sewer system, or will create an imminent or potential hazard to human health or the environment.

 4. If a permit modification is made at the direction of the Director, the permittee shall be notified in writing of the proposed modification at least 30 days prior to its effective date and informed of the reasons for the changes.

 F. Change in a permitted discharge.
 A modification to the permittee’s discharge permit must be issued by the Director before any significant increase is made in the volume or level of pollutants in an existing permitted discharge to the City sewer system.
 Changes in the discharge involving the introduction of a wastewater not previously included in the industrial wastewater discharge permit application or involving the addition of new pollutants shall be considered new discharges, requiring application under Section 17.34.070.

 G. Renewal of Permits.
-A permittee shall apply for renewal of its industrial wastewater discharge permit within 90 days of the expiration date of the existing permit.
-Upon timely application for renewal, an existing permit will remain effective until the renewal application is acted upon.
+A permittee shall apply for renewal of its industrial wastewater discharge permit at least 90 days prior to the expiration date of the existing permit.
+Upon timely application for renewal, an existing permit will remain effective until the renewed permit is issued or denied.

 (Added by Ordinance No. 180037, effective April 28, 2006.)
 The City may require authorization for any discharge to the sanitary or combined sewer of materials that violate the discharge prohibitions listed in 17.34.030.